gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 .. note::

-  If you have overriden the ``GiniCaptureTheme`` then the text appearances you have set there will override the typography customisation.
+  If you have overriden the ``GiniCaptureTheme`` then the text appearances you have set there will override the typography customization.
 Same applies to overriden widget styles where you have set a custom text appearance.

 You can find all the typography styles `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/typography.xml>`_.